Tuesday, July 18th, 2023 – 8:00am to 4:00pm – 8 or *16 CEUs

 (Please Arrive by 7:45 am.
 Lunch is ‘on your own’ from 12:00 pm – 1:00 pm.)

-Participants must bring a code book (preferably the 2020 edition).
-Workshop participants are provided with a POWER QUALITY AND 2020 NEC® CHANGES workbook.
+Participants must bring a code book (preferably the 2020 or 2023 edition).
+Workshop participants are provided with a Exploring the NEC and Upcoming Code Changes workbook.

 Where: Holiday Inn & Suites – 42 Tunnel Road, Asheville, NC 28805; Phone: (828) 225-5550